Like All Building Projects, California’s Housing Bill Is Behind Schedule and Causing Headaches

 If SB 50 passes through the state Senate by January 31, the Assembly will start to consider the bill in committee hearings in four months or so.

 Cohen, for one, remains to be convinced.
-“This kind of experience of drip feeding little changes one by one, and especially as the clock starts to run out and the legislative process is really frustrating,” he says.
+“This kind of experience of drip feeding little changes one by one, and especially as the clock starts to run out on the legislative process, is really frustrating,” he says.
 “It doesn’t feel as though it’s a really earnest way of hearing the feedback from communities and organizations that are actually working on the ground.”

 Ultimately, if SB 50 fails again, Wiener says he’ll head right back to the drawing board.
 “This isn’t going away.
 We have to reform our approach to zoning,” he says.
 “If we want California to have a future economically, environmentally, a future where we remain diverse, we have to fix this.
 We’re not going to let this idea by.”

-Note: This piece has been updated.